 Solid goat fencing is essential.
 Goats are known to be great escape artists, so check your fencing often to make sure they haven't figured out a way to unhook latches.
 Make sure the fencing is high enough for them not to be able jump over.
 Don't climb over the goat fence yourself, or they will see that they can try it also.

-Before 1977, lead paint was used, so if you are housing your goats in a barn built before that, and if it has been painted, make sure you take a sample to a company that does lead paint testing.
-The barn we have our goats in is over 100 years old, and the paint on the walls looks very old.
-Although our farmhouse has changed hands a few times in the last 100 years, we didn't know when the inside of the goat barn was painted, so we had it tested.
-Luckily, there was only a tiny trace amount which revealed it was painted after that date, so our goats are safe.
+Before 1977, lead paint was used, so if you are housing your goats in a barn built before that, and if it has been painted, it is a good idea to take a sample to a company that does lead paint testing.
 Since goats chew on many things, including wood on barns, it is important you know if it contains lead at a dangerous level.

 If you haven't yet built a livestock barn, but you are trying to decide where to build it on your property, make sure there are no poisonous plants in the pasture the goats will be in.
 Also, fence around the trees in their area or they will destroy the trees by eating the bark.
 Do not put them in a pasture with cherry trees or oak trees, as both of these types of leaves are poisonous to goats, especially wilted cherry leaves.
-A pasture with maple trees is great.
+A pasture with maple trees is great except note that Red Maples are toxic.
 Dig out all poisonous weeds.
-You might want to pay a child a few cents for each weed he picks by hand.
 You might want to look at the Feeding Dairy Goats page on this website to learn what weeds and plants are poisonous to goats.